-If a DRAM write request is initiated by clocking /RE while W/R, /CAL, /WE, and /F are high, the EDRAM will compare the new row address to the LRR address latch (an 11-bit latch loaded on each /RE active read miss cycle).
-If the row address does not match, the EDRAM will write data to the DRAM array only and contents of the current cache are not modified.
-The write address and data are posted to the DRAM as soon as the column address is latched by bringing / CAL low and the write data is latched by bringing / WE low.
+If a DRAM write request is initiated by clocking /RE while W/R and /F are high, the EDRAM will compare the new row address to the LRR address latch (an 11-bit latch loaded on each /RE active read cycle).
+If the row address does not match, the EDRAM will write data to the DRAM array only and contents of the current cache is not modified.
+The write address and data are posted to the DRAM as soon as the column address is latched by bringing /CAL low and the write data is latched by bringing /WE low (both /CAL) and /WE must be high when initiating the write cycle with the falling edge of /RE).
 The write address and data can be latched very quickly after the fall of /RE ($t{RAH} + t{ASC}$ for the column address and t{DS} for the data).
 During a write burst sequence, the second write data can be posted at time t{RSW} after /RE.
-Subsequent writes within a page can occur with write cycle time t{PC}.
+Subsequent writes within a page can occur with write cycle time tpc.
 During a write miss sequence, cache reads are inhibited and the output buffers are disabled (independently of /G) until time t{WRR} after /RE goes high.
-At the end of a write sequence (after /CAL and /WE are brought high and t{RE} is satisfied), /RE can be brought high to precharge the memory.
+At the end of a write sequence (after /CAL and /WE are brought high and t{pp} is satisfied), /RE can be brought high to precharge the memory.
 It is possible to perform cache reads concurrently with the precharge.
 During write sequences, a write operation is not performed unless both /CAL and /WE are low.
 As a result, /CAL can be used as a byte write select in multi-chip systems.
+If /CAL is not clocked on a write sequence, the memory will perform a /RE only refresh to the selected row and data will remain unmodified.